Healing Hooves & Happy Hearts

 Fundraiser image

-Raise awareness about the plight of draft horses (those at risk of slaughter) and support their resc
+Raise awareness about the plight of draft horses (those at risk of slaughter) and support our vetran

 $100,000 goal

-Our journey began when we encountered our first draft horse, a towering Clydesdale named Zeus, rescued from an auction where he faced an uncertain fate.
+Our first draft horse, a towering Percheron named Zeus, rescued from an auction where he faced an uncertain fate.
 His weary eyes and gentle spirit inspired us to provide a safe home not just for him, but for other draft horses and donkeys who had been overworked or abandoned.
-Soon, we welcomed donkeys like Chicken, a mischievous yet calming presence, whose non-judgmental nature would prove perfect for therapy.
+Soon, we welcomed donkeys like Chicken(the Major of Rush Creek Sanctuary), a mischievous yet calming presence, whose non-judgmental nature would prove perfect for therapy.
 Each animal we saved became part of our family, and we realized their potential to do more than thrive—they could help others heal.

-Partnering with BTKL Education and Animal Rescue, we developed programs that harness the unique bond between humans and equines.
-Our draft horses, with their steady strength, and donkeys, with their serene empathy, became natural therapists for veterans struggling with PTSD and special-needs children facing challenges like autism or anxiety.
-At Rush Creek, veterans who returned home battling invisible wounds, found solace grooming Zeus, learning to trust again through her calm presence.
-Children l with autism, discovered confidence and speech skills while whispering commands to Zeus, who seemed to understand his unspoken fears.
+BTKL Education and Animal Rescue developed programs that harness the unique bond between humans and equines.
+Our draft horses, with their steady strength, and donkeys, with their serene empathy, became natural therapists for veterans, first responders struggling with PTSD, TBI, their families and special-needs children facing challenges like autism or anxiety.
+At Rush Creek, veterans who returned home battling invisible wounds found solace grooming Zeus, learning to trust again through his calm presence.
+Children with autism discovered confidence and speech skills while whispering commands to Zeus, who seemed to understand his unspoken fears.
+Our sanctuary is free for all in need of mental health healing.

-Our inaugural Fall Festival, celebrates this mission.
-Held this October, it brings together families, veterans, and animal lovers for hayrides, and draft horse demonstrations that showcase their journey from rescue to renewal.
-Funds raised through raffles and donkey-sponsored crafts support our therapy programs and the care of our 12 draft horses and donkeys, covering costs like hay ($30,000/year) and veterinary care.
-The festival is also a platform to share stories of healing—like how a veteran found purpose leading a donkey cart or how a child with Down syndrome giggled atop a Percheron for the first time.
+Our Fall Festival celebrated this mission.
+Held October 2025, bringing together families, veterans, and animal lovers for hayrides, and draft horse demonstrations that showcase their journey from rescue to renewal.
+Funds raised through raffles and donkey-sponsored crafts support our programs and the care of our 12 draft horses and donkeys, covering costs like hay ($30,000/year) plus feed ,medicine ,hoof care veterinary care.
+The festival is also a platform to share stories of how a veteran found purpose leading a donkey cart and how a child with Down syndrome giggled atop a Percheron for the first time.
+This year's Festival will be held September 26, 2026.
+We are looking forward to seeing you there!

-Our equine-assisted therapy, certified through partnerships with Patches Place Draft Horse Sanctuary, offers veterans and children a safe space to build resilience.
+Our equine-assisted coaching offers veterans, first responders, their families and children with special needs, a safe space to build resilience and growth.
 Veterans work on trust and emotional regulation, guided by the horses’ intuitive responses, while children improve motor skills and self-esteem through riding and grooming.
-Donkeys, with their calm demeanor, are especially effective for anxious kids, reflecting back their emotions like mirrors.
+Donkeys, with their calm demeanor, are especially effective for anxious kids, reflecting their emotions like mirrors.
 These interactions, whether a quiet moment brushing a horse or a structured session with a therapist, spark joy and independence, helping participants carry newfound strength into their daily lives.

-Rush Creek Sanctuary isn’t just a place—it’s a movement.
-It’s about giving draft horses and donkeys a life worth living after years of hardship, and offering veterans and special-needs children a path to healing through the power of these animals.
-Every nuzzle from a donkey, every steady step of a draft horse, is a step toward hope.
-With our community’s support, we’re saving animals and changing lives, one gentle giant at a time.
+Rush Creek Sanctuary isn’t just a place, it’s a movement.
+It’s about giving draft horses and donkeys a second chance and a life worth living after years of hardship, offering veterans and special-needs children a path to healing through the power of these animals.
+Every nuzzle from a donkey, every steady step of a draft horse, is a step toward hope and healing.
+With your generous support, we’re saving animals and changing lives, one gentle giant at a time.

 Giving Activity